![]() |

 Cowboy boots are key.
 If you're strapped for cash, search in second-hand stores or Kijiji for a used pair.
 Running or dress shoes don’t cut it and will be noticed.

 The last piece of advice is perhaps the most important.
-I’ve mentioned the mountains of free food.
-Find a place to sit down to eat messy beans and cut your pancakes.
-Standing up holding a paper plate is an invitation for disaster.
+There are mountains of free food.
+Find a place to sit down to eat messy beans and cut your pancakesand sausages.
+Standing up while holding a paper plate is an invitation for disaster.

-Photos and videos of you and that unknown other people of the opposite – or same sex - dancing naked except for your hats on the centre table while hundreds cheer you on will probably not enhance your personal brand.
+Videos of you and that unknown other person dancing naked on a table wearing only your hat while hundreds cheer you on will probably not enhance your personal brand.
 It could very well be a career buster.

 Know this!
-From the midst of the jeering crowd a photo, video or both will be uploaded by a stranger to YouTube, Twitter, Instagram, Facebook, Pinterest and social media sites you may have never heard of before you can sober up enough to cover your – shall we say - delicate area with your hat.
+From the midst of the cheering crowd, a photo, video or both will be uploaded by a stranger to YouTube or, Instagram or social media sites you may have never heard of before you can sober up enough to cover your – shall we say - delicate area with your hat.

 Free alcohol + party buzz + Stampede spirit + lowered inhibitions = a very sad ending